sgottlieb/coding_challenge/the_web/README.md

 ## Web Programming

-Web technology is the heart of RealGravity.
+Web technology is at the heart of RealGravity.
 It is important to have a good understanding of how web technologies work, and how to use them.
 These exercises are focussed on an understanding of HTTP, basic networking and data distribution around the web.

 ---

 Write a program that uses a web API from the command line.
 Doing something like a search would be easy, since it typically doesn't require authentication.
-Here are a few examples, feel free to use something else if you have a favourite...
+Here are a few examples, feel free to use something else if you have a favorite...

   - Use the Github API to search for repositories...
     - http://develop.github.com/p/repo.html